DanielSoutoV/metabarcoding/03_diversity_and_ordination.md

 ![](03_diversity_and_ordination_files/figure-gfm/simpleBoxplotANOVAbetweenDays-2.png)<!-- -->

-No difference between sampling days.
 We can also calculate several diversity metrics for sampling season and day using phyloseq but we must convert the taxmap object ‘obj’ to phyloseq

 ``` r
 ps_obj <- metacoder::as_phyloseq(obj,